nrgreenup/jekyll-now/_posts/2018-05-20-Loan-Default-and-Returns-on-Investment-Analyses.md

 output:
   html_document: default
 ---
-In this report, I build logistic regression and random forest classification models to predict loan default.
+In this post, I discuss the logistic regression and random forest classification models I built to predict loan default.
 I also examine returns on investment as a function of a few key predictors.
 I find that the logistic regression model slightly outperforms the random forest model with respect to predictive ability.
 I conclude by discussing the strengths and weaknesses of the discussed models and highlight other pertinent variables that might be used to build a better predictive model.

 NOTE: The following report provides an overview of my analyses of loan defaults and ROI.
 To obtain the files used for analysis, see the [GitHub repository home page](https://github.com/nrgreenup/loan-default).